Zack-ai-data/mrdiy-junior-data-engineer-assessment/sql/README_SQL.md

 ... up to Aug_25

 Each month is expanded horizontally, grouping the four metrics in order:
-**(Qty → Amt → Cost → Profit).**
+**(Sales Qty Contribution → Sales Amt Contribution → Sales Cost Contribution → Profit Contribution).**

 ---

 ### ⚙️ Notes

-- You may export the result table from MySQL Workbench using:
+- You may export the result table from **MySQL Workbench** using:
   `Query > Export Results > CSV File (.csv)`
-- If you encounter **Error Code 1175**, it is due to MySQL’s safe update mode.
+- If you encounter **Error Code 1175**, it is caused by MySQL’s Safe Update Mode.
-  The script includes the necessary commands:
+  The script includes the required commands to toggle it:
   ```sql
   SET SQL_SAFE_UPDATES = 0;
   ...